sentrie-sh/website/src/content/docs/getting-started/why-sentrie.md

 **Open Source First**: Sentrie is built by developers, for developers.
 The code is open, the design decisions are transparent, and contributions are welcome.

-**Language-Focused**: Rather than being a library or framework, Sentrie provides a complete language for expressing policies along with a runtime for the language.
+**Business-Focused**: Sentrie provides a complete language for expressing policies along with a runtime for the language.
 This makes policies portable and independent of your application's implementation language.
+This is a conscious departure from the library / framework mindset, where the execution details are abstracted away from policy implementers.

 **Performance-Conscious**: Built with performance in mind from the ground up.
 The evaluation engine is designed to handle high-throughput scenarios without sacrificing correctness.
+Sentrie only evaluates the data that is relevant to the policy rule and skips the rest.

 **Community-Driven**: Policy as Code is still evolving.
 Sentrie grows with the community's needs and feedback.
-This makes it easier to get started and use.
+This makes everyone a stake holder and voice in the success of the project.

 ## When Sentrie Makes Sense